okfn/handbook/text/index.rst

 Welcome to the Data Wrangling Handbook!
 =======================================

 The Data Wrangling Handbook is a companion text to the `School of Data`_.
-It's function is something like a traditional textbook - it will provide the detail and background theory to support the School of Data courses and challenges.
+Its function is something like a traditional textbook - it will provide the detail and background theory to support the School of Data courses and challenges.